-- No Return Type: Constructors do not return any value, not even
+2) No Return Type: Unlike regular methods, constructors do not return any value, and you do not specify a return type, not even void.

 Syntax of a Constructor